OmarCoder9/Road-to-Glory/README.md

 # 📖 Project Overview

 Road to Glory is a centralized backend solution for managing official football events.
-It allows attendees to register, reserve tickets, attend events, and submit feedback, while organizers manage events and administrators oversee the entire platform through secure RESTful APIs.
+It allows attendees to register, reserve tickets, attend events, and submit feedback, while organizers create and manage events, and administrators oversee the entire platform through secure RESTful APIs.

 ---